 - They’re simple and easy to manage through automatic payroll additions.

 - If you offer a health stipend through a reimbursement model, you only make payment when an employee submits an expense, so no pre-funding is needed.

 The flexibility of health stipends is what is propelling them into recent popularity.
 And because they work with any group plan, you reap the benefits of low HDHP premiums while giving your employees added funds to pay for additional medical care and services.

 Health savings accounts (HSAs)

-HSAs are tax-advantaged savings accounts where money can be contributed on a pre-tax basis to be used to pay for medical services and other qualifiying out-of-pocket expenses.
+HSAs are tax-advantaged savings accounts where money accrues on a pre-tax basis for account holders to use on medical services and other qualifying out-of-pocket expenses.

-Both the employer and the employee can contribute to the HSA so long as the combined employee and employer contributions don’t exceed the annual contribution limit.
-Either way, the individual employee always owns the account.
+The employer and the employee can contribute to the HSA as long as the combined employee and employer contributions don’t exceed the annual contribution limit.
+Regardless of where HSA contributions cames from, the individual employee always owns the account.